The ultimate guide to bitcoin-backed Loans

 3. consolidate high-interest-rate debt

 A strategic business loan paired with a client-controlled vault gives a business total control over their BTC, and flexibility with how they leverage company holdings.
-With the Unchained Capital Enterprise suite, you get access to accounting documents to track your bitcoin flow, multiple users with different permissions, the ability to purchase bitcoin OTC, and quick access to USD.
+With Unchained business, you get access to accounting documents to track your bitcoin flow, multiple users with different permissions, the ability to purchase bitcoin OTC, and quick access to USD.

 Businesses also deserve to hold their private keys and to have access to financial services, but the needs of a business are different than the needs of an individual.